eprbell/rp2/docs/user_faq.md

 RP2 treats NFTs like cryptocurrencies, that is as property.
 Use a unique asset type for each NFT, both in the config file and in the input spreadsheet: e.g. ETH_BORED_APE_4363.
 There is debate on whether NFTs should be treated as collectibles instead, but this has not been clarified officially by the IRS yet, to the best of my knowledge.
 Ask a tax professional for the correct answer in any given year.

 ## Which Crypto Tax Forms to File?
-Each tax event (mining, staking, selling, donating, etc.) has a specific tax treatment: ask a tax professional for the correct answer in any given year.
-Also read [CoinTracker's summary on this topic](https://www.cointracker.io/blog/what-tax-forms-should-crypto-holders-file).
+RP2 keeps track of in/out lot relationship, lot fractioning and it computes capital gains and losses, but it doesn't generate the final tax forms.
+The computed information is written to the tax_report_us output, which intended for tax professionals: all taxable events are grouped in different tabs by type (mining, staking, selling, donating, etc.).
+Each tax event type has a specific tax treatment: your tax professional can transfer the information from the tax_report_us output tabs to the appropriate forms in any given year.

+For additional information on which forms to file, read [CoinTracker's summary on this topic](https://www.cointracker.io/blog/what-tax-forms-should-crypto-holders-file).

 ## How to Report a RP2 Bug without Sharing Personal Information?
 See the Reporting Bugs section in the [CONTRIBUTING](../CONTRIBUTING.md#reporting-bugs) document.